Provisional Patents Are Good For One Year: Everything You Need to Know

 In closing, when you file a provisional patent application, it is a temporary patent application.
 After twelve months, the application will expire.
 If you want to pursue official patent protection for your invention, you need to file a non-provisional patent application before the one year periods ends.
 The claim you have on that patent will expire if you do not file the non-provisional patent application and you are not guaranteed any legal rights to that patent.
 When you disclose your invention, you are permitted to do such things as write about it, present it at trade shows, and so on.
 If you do not file your non-provisional patent application during that one year period, your disclosure turns into prior art.
 After this, you lose your priority date and you cannot secure a patent.

 Need additional information related to provisional patent applications?
 Don’t hesitate to post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.